Table of Contents

 In addition, certain patterns can be identified in spirometry, which are typical of COPD.
-Typical in the flow-volume graph an emphysema bend and in the resistance loop the image of a golf club are shown.
+Typical in the flow-volume graph is the emphysema bend and in the resistance loop the image of a golf club shown below.

 In the laboratory diagnosis, it is necessary to investigate the α1-antitrypsin deficiency, especially in younger patients who do not smoke.
-Complete blood count may show elevated hematocrit level which suggests the presence of chronic hypoxemia.
+A complete blood count may show an elevated hematocrit, which suggests the presence of chronic hypoxemia.

-In case of recurrent severe exacerbations or treatment failure, a sputum culture should be asked.
-For the diagnosis, morning expectoration must be collected, the obtaining of endobronchial secretion, for example as part of a bronchoscopy, is even better.
-Potential pathogens are frequently Haemophilus influenza, pneumococcal or Moraxella catarrhalis and different virus types.
+In cases of recurrent severe exacerbations or treatment failure, a sputum culture should be obtained.
+A morning expectoration should be collected, but obtaining endobronchial secretions as part of a bronchoscopy is even better.
+Potential pathogens are frequently Haemophilus influenza, pneumococcus or Moraxella catarrhalis and different virus types.